 In a food processor, add the strawberry mixture.
 Make sure to get any excess juices left over from the baking sheet.
 Add the mustard, salt, vinegar and oil.
 Puree until it reaches a smooth consistency.

-Optional: 1 tablespoon orange liqueur, such as Grand Marnier
+1 Tbsp orange liqueur, such as Grand Marnier (optional)

 Preheat the oven to 400 degrees F and line a baking sheet with aluminum foil.
 Place the strawberries in a large bowl, and toss with ¼ cup of the sugar to coat evenly.
 Spread on the prepared baking sheet and roast for 15-20 minutes, stirring and gently flipping the strawberries every 5 minutes.
 Allow to cool briefly, then transfer the berries and roasting liquid back into the same bowl.
 Use an immersion blender to puree (a regular blender or food processor will also work).